 It won’t be quite like getting paid to watch Netflix, but sites like Swagbucks pay you to watch videos.
+You’ll get a free $5 for signing up and watching your first one.
 Brands pay the company to get their clips in front of as many people as possible, and it passes some of those earnings on to you.

 The videos cover everything from entertainment to travel, so you’re bound to find something you’ll enjoy.

 And if you don’t want to actually pay attention, you don’t have to.
 This writer figured out how to make the videos run in the background — on mute.